MarcinkEve/movies/README.md

 - edit records by clicking "pencil" icon;
 - remove item from list by clicking "bin" icon.

-The list with item may be:
+The list of items may be:

 - sorted by movie title;
 - sorted by movie years released;